Lemongrass Ginger White Iced Tea

 • Ginger quantity in this recipe is deliberately conservative.
 Six to eight thin slices infused for 8–10 minutes in warm white tea produces gentle warmth — felt at the finish of each sip, not identified as spice.
 If it burns, the slices were too thick or the infusion ran too long.
 Reduce contact time before adjusting quantity.

 • Mild honey is non-negotiable for keeping the aromatic profile clean and focused.
 Acacia or clover honey integrates without competing.
-Strongly flavored varieties — buckwheat, raw wildflower — assert themselves against the lemongrass and muddy the drink’s precise, elegant character.
+Strongly flavoured varieties — buckwheat, raw wildflower — assert themselves against the lemongrass and muddy the drink’s precise, elegant character.

 • White tea must remain a detectable presence.
 If it has completely disappeared behind the botanicals, either the infusion ran too long or the honey quantity was excessive.
 Pai Mu Tan has enough natural body to hold its own — lighter varieties like Silver Needle may not.